YashIsTheBest247/Flux3/README.md

 ## Features

-- **Bring your own keys** — Gemini, Pexels, Unsplash and your YouTube OAuth client are entered in the dashboard, Fernet-encrypted, and stored in your own B2 bucket so they survive a redeploy.
-Secrets never come back out of the API: you get a four-character tail, enough to tell two keys apart
-- **Connect your own channel** — the full OAuth flow runs in the browser against *your* Google Cloud project.
-This deployment never holds a credential that can touch anyone else's account, and disconnecting revokes the token at Google rather than only forgetting it
-- **Six content profiles, or write your own** — the niche is data, not code.
-Sources, ranking weights, narrator voice, audience, hook style, things to never say, visual vocabulary, duration, category and schedule all live in one YAML file
-- **Five trend sources, merged and de-duplicated** — Google Trends, Reddit, Hacker News, YouTube's own most-popular chart and plain RSS, fetched concurrently.
-Cross-source overlap is the ranking signal, so a story appearing on Trends *and* Reddit *and* a news feed outranks one that appears once
-- **Bring-your-own-video ingest** — upload a finished file and get titles, description, tags, a 1280×720 thumbnail composed from your own footage, an `.srt` caption track and Shorts timestamps.
-Never re-encoded: a frame is extracted, the audio is transcribed, and the original bytes are what reach YouTube
-- **Automated pipeline** — scheduled multi-source scan → heuristic ranking → render → sign → store → publish
-- **Provenance on every render** — a canonical, SHA-256-bound **Genblaze manifest** recording provider, model and parameters for each stage; written to B2 *and* embedded into the MP4 container, so the file carries its own record wherever it goes
-- **Verifiable in the UI** — the library shows a verified shield per video; open **Provenance** to see the generation chain, per-artefact hashes and a live re-verification
-- **Durable media library on Backblaze B2** — MP4, thumbnail, captions, script and manifest all land in the bucket; playback runs off short-lived presigned URLs, so the bucket stays private and the library survives an ephemeral host
-- **Motion where it earns its keep** — the **opening** scenes use short **stock video clips**, because a viewer decides in the first second or two whether to keep watching.
-Clips are claimed by a sequential pass over the first scenes, so motion lands at the front rather than wherever a worker happened to finish.
-Each clip plays **once, at its natural length**, and the scene's own photograph holds the rest of the segment — looping a three-second clip across a twelve-second segment replayed it four times, which reads as a stutter and advertises that the shot is filler
-- **Two stock libraries, ranked by relevance** — **Pexels and Unsplash** are searched concurrently and the result whose own caption best matches the prompt wins.
-Neither API ever returns *nothing* — each returns its loosest match silently — so scoring across two pools is what keeps scenes on topic.
-Gemini image generation covers what neither library has
-- **Multi-provider generation via Genblaze** — narration through GMI Cloud/ElevenLabs/MiniMax, optional generative visuals; swapping model or provider is one env var
-- **Graceful degradation** — every stage has a fallback (video clip → stock photo → Gemini for visuals; cloud TTS → local Kokoro for narration), and the app boots and reports readiness even with nothing configured
-- **Fits the container it's given** — the render reads the cgroup memory limit and scales the number of video scenes to what the host can actually hold, because a render that gets OOM-killed produces nothing at all
-- **Gemini key rotation** — the free tier caps generation at 20 requests *per day per project*; extra keys in `GEMINI_API_KEYS` are rotated to automatically when one reports its daily quota exhausted
-- **Publishes on a fixed daily schedule** — set per profile (the markets profile uses 08:00/14:00/20:00 IST, the gaming one 12:00/21:00 Pacific), with the last run recorded in B2 so a redeploy resumes the schedule instead of restarting it
-- **One-click automation** — pick how many top stories to process, toggle auto-publish, hit *Run Automation*
-- **Live pipeline view** — the UI shows the **real** backend stage (Fetch → Trend → Script → Visuals → Narration → Subtitles → Assembly → Provenance → Backblaze B2 → Publish)
-- **Pluggable script LLM** — **Gemini** (free tier, thinking disabled for speed) or **Ollama** (local, unlimited)
-- **Subtitles** — auto-timed captions burned in, plus a sidecar `.srt`; font scales with resolution so nothing clips
-- **Duration-accurate** — output length tracks the requested duration via word-count targeting
-- **Vertical output** — default **480×854 (9:16)** for fast Shorts renders; bump to 720p/1080p via env
-- **YouTube publishing** — per-run or global, with **Unlisted / Public / Private** and `#Shorts` tagging
-- **Single public URL** — the Docker image bundles the SPA into the API, so there is one host and no CORS
+### Pick a channel, and everything follows

+- **Six content profiles** — Tech News, Markets & Money, Gaming, Fitness & Health, Entertainment, Science & Curiosity.
+Choosing one changes the trend sources scanned, the ranking weights, the narrator's voice, the visual vocabulary handed to the stock search, the YouTube category and the publish schedule.
+The pipeline underneath is identical
+- **The niche is data, not code** — a profile is one ~20-line YAML file in [`app/profiles/`](backend/app/profiles/).
+Adding a seventh is a file, not a commit to Python.
+Custom profiles built in the dashboard are stored in B2 and behave identically
+- **`persona.avoid` is a hard constraint, not decoration** — the fitness profile forbids medical advice and dosage, entertainment forbids gossip about private lives.
+Those lines reach the model as prohibitions, and they are the difference between a publishable video and one that should never have been made

+### Two ways in

+- **Automate the whole thing** — scheduled multi-source scan → ranking → script → visuals → narration → captions → assembly → provenance → B2 → publish.
+Unattended, on the active profile's own timetable
+- **Bring your own video** — upload a finished file and get three title options, a description with the hook in line one, ~20 search tags, hashtags, a 1280×720 thumbnail cut from your own footage, an `.srt` caption track and timestamps for the Shorts-worthy moments
+- **Uploaded video is never re-encoded** — one frame is extracted for the thumbnail, the audio is pulled at 48 kbps mono and transcribed, and the **original bytes** are what reach YouTube; the thumbnail and caption track are attached afterwards.
+Burning subtitles in would cost a full transcode and a memory peak a 512 MB instance cannot survive, and would degrade footage the creator already graded
+- **Thumbnails pick the sharpest frame** — five candidates are sampled across the middle of the video and scored for edge detail.
+A single frame at a fixed offset is a coin toss: on real footage, 25% in landed on a motion-blurred number plate and made it the thumbnail

+### Publishing is per-visitor

+- **Publishes to the deployment's channel by default** — a first-time visitor can try the whole pipeline without creating a Google Cloud project, which is the step most people would bounce off
+- **Or connect your own** — the full OAuth flow runs in the browser against *your* project, so uploads land on your channel and use your quota.
+In own-channel mode a missing token fails loudly rather than falling back — silently publishing a stranger's video to someone else's account is the worst failure available here
+- **Disconnecting revokes at Google**, not just locally
+- **Only the OAuth client is ever asked for** — model and stock-library keys come from the environment.
+They are the operator's cost centre and identical for every visitor, so a public form asking for them was pointless and invited someone to paste a key that then billed them
+- **Secrets never come back out** — the settings API returns whether a field is set and a four-character tail, enough to tell two keys apart and nothing more.
+Everything is Fernet-encrypted before it is written to B2, so it survives a redeploy on an ephemeral host

+### Finding something worth making

+- **Five trend sources, merged and de-duplicated** — Google Trends, Reddit, Hacker News, YouTube's own most-popular chart, and plain RSS, fetched concurrently.
+All public, free, documented endpoints, with a real User-Agent, per-source caps and a short cache
+- **Cross-source overlap is the ranking signal** — a story appearing on Trends *and* Reddit *and* a news feed outranks one that appears once.
+Reading five independent sources is what makes that evidence rather than five sections of one newspaper
+- **Duplicates are dropped by link and by normalised title** — the same story under five URLs would otherwise occupy all five top slots and produce five near-identical videos
+- **Per-source health in the UI** — "found nothing" and "Reddit is unreachable from this host" are different problems with different fixes, and the merged view hides which one you have

+### Provenance

+- **A signed manifest on every render** — a canonical, SHA-256-bound **Genblaze manifest** recording provider, model and parameters for each stage; written to B2 *and* embedded into the MP4, so the file carries its own record wherever it goes
+- **Verifiable in the UI** — the library shows a verified shield per video; **Provenance** opens the generation chain, per-artefact hashes and a live re-verification

+### Visuals and narration

+- **Two stock libraries, ranked by relevance** — Pexels and Unsplash are searched concurrently and the result whose own caption best matches the prompt wins.
+Neither API ever returns *nothing*; each returns its loosest match silently, so scoring across two pools is what keeps scenes on topic.
+Gemini image generation covers what neither has
+- **Motion where it earns its keep** — the opening scenes use short stock video clips, because a viewer decides in the first second or two.
+Each clip plays **once, at its natural length**, and the scene's own photograph holds the rest of the segment
+- **Graceful degradation everywhere** — video clip → stock photo → generated image; cloud TTS → Edge TTS → local Kokoro.
+The app boots and reports readiness with nothing configured at all
+- **Duration-accurate** and **vertical by default** — 480×854 (9:16), word-count targeted to the requested length

+### Running unattended

+- **Publishes on the active profile's schedule** — Tech News at 09:00/14:00/18:00 Eastern, Markets at 08:00/14:00/20:00 IST.
+The last run is recorded in B2, so a redeploy resumes the schedule instead of restarting it
+- **Fits the container it is given** — the render reads its own cgroup limit and scales the number of video scenes to what the host can actually hold.
+Below 768 MB it runs zero clips and uses photographs, because a render that gets OOM-killed produces nothing at all
+- **Stays awake** — the app pings its own public URL every 12 minutes, and [a GitHub Actions cron](.github/workflows/keepalive.yml) pings from outside.
+Both are needed: the self-ping prevents a spin-down, but only an external request can reverse one
+- **Gemini key rotation** — the free tier caps generation at 20 requests per day *per project*; extra keys are rotated to automatically when one reports its quota exhausted
+- **Portable** — the same image self-configures on **Render** ([render.yaml](render.yaml)) and **Railway** ([railway.json](railway.json)), detecting whichever public URL the platform advertises

+### The dashboard

+- **Live progress, not a spinner** — the real backend stage, a progress bar, a tick per finished step, a pulsing marker on the one running, and an elapsed clock.
+Transcription and the metadata call each sit for several seconds with no stage change, and without a clock that is indistinguishable from a hang
+- **One-click automation** — pick how many stories, toggle auto-publish, hit *Run Automation*
+- **Single public URL** — the Docker image bundles the SPA into FastAPI, so there is one host and no CORS

 ---